codethor0/dilivet/CONTRIBUTING.md

 - Prefer small, test-first PRs.
 Add a unit test in `*_test.go` that demonstrates the desired behavior before implementing.
 - Keep CLI entrypoints (`cmd/dilivet`, `cmd/mldsa-vet`) thin — implement features inside packages under `code/` and call them from the CLIs.
-- If you add or change Known-Answer Tests (KATs), put vectors under `code/clean/testdata` and extend the table-driven tests rather than editing formats in-place.
+- When working with Known-Answer Tests (KATs), store raw vectors under `code/clean/testdata/kats/ml-dsa/` and extend the loaders in `code/clean/kats` (plus their table-driven tests) instead of inventing new formats.

 ## Linting and tidy